PEOPLE-ER/k-NN/docs/about.md

 where $x_i$ is the target pixel feature $i$ and $y$ is the corresponding value for an observatio in the training feature bank.
 The number of nearest observations used in the prediction typically vaires from three to over 15, depending on the number and characteristics of the available field reference data.

 In addition to the output map layer (i.e. the target variable predictions), general uncertainty metrics are calculated from the feature banks, the user has an option to divide the feature bank to training and testing feature banks.
-Thetraining feature bank is used to predict values for the observations in the testing feature bank.
+The training feature bank is used to predict values for the observations in the testing feature bank.
 The predictions are then compared to the observations to calculate the Root Mean Square Error (RMSE) and bias of the predictions as:

 ![image](asset/formula_rmse.png) ![image](asset/formula_bias.png)